 - applicants who have not previously been Chief Investigator of a significant peer-reviewed grant for organisations such as NHMRC, ARC, CRF, Cancer Council etc.

-The Channel 7 Children’s Research Foundation competitive grants application program consists of two stages:
+The Channel 7 Children’s Research Foundation uses an online application program for the 2-step grant application process.

 The Channel 7 Children’s Research Foundation Grants are awarded following an application, evaluation and review process.